rugabunda/ESET-Trial-Reset/README.md

 - All operations are logged to `ESET_Reset_Tool.log`
 - The system will automatically reboot after the reset process
-- BitLocker users must have their recovery key ready
 - A scheduled task is created to automatically clean up after the reset

 ## How It Works